zinneljustin/Azure-Kinect-DK_using-pointcloud-data-in-Blender/README.md

 	# bash
 	# ffmpeg
 	# AzureKinect SDK + Viewer und Recorder

  # Workflow

-	# 1. Azure Kinect has to record with the Azure Kinect recorder to get an matroska file (the depth frames must be b16g coded to work)
+	# 1. Azure Kinect has to record with the Azure-Kinect-Recorder (k4arecorder.exe) to get an matroska.file (the depht video must be coded to b16g)

-	# 2. export Matroska file via MVKToolNix to a rgb_video and a depth_video
+	# 2. Export the rgb_video and the depth_video from matroska.file via MVKToolNix

-	# 3. export the frames from each video with bash (here you need ffmpeg)
+	# 3. Convert each video to frames with bash and ffmpeg (depth frames need to be in grayscale b16g)

 		# 3.1 Extract RGB Frames in Bash

 		ffmpeg -i rgb_video.mp4 -vsync 0 rgb_frames/frame_%04d.png

 		# 3.2 Extract depth Frames in Bash

 		ffmpeg -i depth_video.mp4 -vsync 0 depth_frames/frame_%04d.png

-	 # Note: the files can also be .mkv files
+	 # Note: the video-files can also be .mkv

-	# 4. python script that creates .ply from depth- and rgb-frames
+	# 4. Run this script in Python to create a .ply for every frame

 		import os
 		import numpy as np